-In the traditional Missale Romanum, it is referred to as "Dominica in albis" -- White Sunday, when the robes of the neophytes are removed eight days after their initiation into the Sacraments during the Easter Vigil.
-In the traditional Roman calendar, it was officially known as "The Octave Day of Easter" or"Low Sunday."
-It was also popularly known as “Quasimodo Sunday” (my personal favorite), after the first words of the Entrance Antiphon, or Introit: “Quasi modo geniti infantes, alleluia ...” (“Like newborn infants, alleluia ...”)
-In the Eastern churches, it is known as "Thomas Sunday," as the same gospel is read, that of our Lord showing himself to the doubting Thomas.
+In the traditional Missale Romanum, it is referred to as “Dominica in albis octava Paschae” -- Sunday in White Within the Paschal Octave, when the robes of the neophytes are removed eight days after their initiation into the Sacraments during the Paschal Vigil.
+In the traditional Roman calendar, it was officially known as “The Octave Day of Easter” or more colloquially as “Low Sunday.”
+It was also popularly known as “Quasimodo Sunday” (my personal favorite, hence the title), after the first words of the Entrance Antiphon, or Introit: “Quasi modo geniti infantes, alleluia ...” (“Like newborn infants, alleluia ...”)
+In the Eastern churches, it is known as “Thomas Sunday” as the same gospel is read, that of our Lord showing himself to the doubting apostle Thomas.

 (I already thought Confession did that anyway.
 This is what I get for using Wikipedia for the short version.)

-This brings up an issue which has concerned traditional Catholics in recent years, one that is presented in the current issue of New Oxford Review by Robert Allard: "Is Divine Mercy Sunday Liturgically Correct?"
+This brings up an issue which has concerned traditional Catholics in recent years, one that is presented in a 2010 issue of New Oxford Review by Robert Allard: "Is Divine Mercy Sunday Liturgically Correct?"

 It is interesting to note that in the Tridentine Latin Mass, the extraordinary form of the Roman Rite, the epistle reading, 1 John 5:4-10, includes the mention of the blood and water as portrayed in the Divine Mercy image, not just once but three times each.
 This is important to note because the Feast of Mercy was established for the entire Church universal, not just for the ordinary form of the Mass.

-Such commemorations need to be harmonized with the liturgical season if they are to serve the faithful.
-This requires sufficient deference to the history of salvation as played out during the year, including the birth, the life, passion, death, and resurrection of our Lord, culminating in his ascension into Glory, and the establishment of His Church on Earth, through the work of the Holy Spirit.
+Such remembrances need to be harmonized with the liturgical season if they are to serve the faithful.
+This requires sufficient deference to the history of salvation as played out during the year, beginning with the incarnation, and on into the life, passion, death, and resurrection of our Lord, culminating in his ascension into Glory, and the establishment of His Church on Earth through the work of the Holy Spirit.
 That said, there is an aspect of this devotion that may appear problematic, one that has less to do with the Feast itself, than with the novena which precedes it, one that begins on Holy Thursday, and extends throughout the Week of Easter.

 Q. My pastor will allow us to pray the Divine Mercy Novena, but not on Good Friday or Holy Saturday.
 He says it interferes with the Holy Triduum, which are the holiest days of the year.